What's a Quack? - Duke's Materia Tonica

 Currently, in 2020, algorithms, created by search engines, use artificial intelligence (AI) for sourcing search queries that promote quack medicine ideas, which deceive users into creating and implementing quackery.

-In a circular pattern, the community of people, including search engineers and medical professionals, use the search engines to recursively reinforce quackery repeatedly, until it becomes commonplace misinformation, used in the algorithms created by search engines.
+Search engineers and medical professionals, use search engines to recursively reinforce quackery repeatedly, until it becomes commonplace misinformation, used in the algorithms created by search engines, and so on.

-Healing medicine is a very complex set of interactions with a multitude of variables within the body, mind, and spirit which cannot be solved using simplistic AI quackery algorithms of food, nutrients, herbs, diets, and supplements.
-Allopathic medicine is a non-healing solvable problem that only requires a complicated AI system, such as a deterministic linear step-by-step model used in surgery or the prescribing of a drug or therapy to treat a disease that has been diagnosed.
+Healing medicine is a very complex set of interactions, with many variables within the body, mind, and spirit, which cannot be solved using simplistic AI quackery algorithms of food, nutrients, herbs, diets, and supplements.
+Allopathic medicine, and all practicing branches, is a non-healing solvable problem that only requires a complicated AI system, for example, a deterministic and linear step-by-step model used in surgery or the prescribing of a drug or therapy to treat a disease that has been diagnosed.

-A similar example from history is the integration of allopathic medicine into the complex system of classical Chinese medicine and herbalism; to create the simplified medical system of Traditional Chinese Medicine (TCM).
-TCM was created to treat diseases without readily available drugs, devices, or therapies; by streamlining the inefficient medical use of herbs and therapies in poor rural areas of China which did not have access to efficient modern medical practice.
+Similarly, is the integration of allopathic medicine into the complex system of classical Chinese medicine and herbalism that created the simplified medical system of Traditional Chinese Medicine (TCM).
+Traditional Chinese Medicine was created to treat diseases without readily available drugs, devices, or therapies; by streamlining the inefficient medical use of herbs and therapies in poor rural areas of China which did not have access to efficient modern medical practice.